 I took a risk and chose to capture flying insects in macro to explore some of its capabilities.
 I used a lens reverser and a 50mm Pentax Super Takumar f/1.7 lens.

-Because I would need to increase the aperture to roughly f/11 or so in order to have a chance of deepening the focus, this test would push the camera to some of its limitations.
+Because I would need to increase the aperture to roughly f/11 or so to have a chance of deepening the focus, this test would push the camera to some of its limitations.

 By doing this, you further limit the light that reaches the sensor you already have by filming at a fast frame rate.
 As a result, I had to set the camera’s maximum ISO setting of 3200 even in clear daylight.
 It’s standard procedure in macro.

-Such images require tripod mounting, which adds to the task’s already masochistic nature.
+Such images require tripod mounting, adding to the task’s masochistic nature.
 I then carried them handed.
 Moving the camera a few millimeters takes care of the focus with a reversed lens.

 I did say it was masochistic, after all.
-The resulting images were far from flawless, but they were still very exciting to create and allowed you to watch the movement of the insect’s wings.
+The resulting images were far from flawless, but they were still fascinating to create and allowed you to watch the movement of the insect’s wings.

-Although this particular shot actually went beyond what the G2’s frame rate could handle, it nevertheless demonstrates the range of potential creative possibilities.
+Although this shot went beyond what the G2’s frame rate could handle, it demonstrates the range of potential creative possibilities.

 Additionally, I put it to the test alongside some kayakers on the Severn River’s minor rapids (thanks to the Telford club members who allowed me to film them).
 Most of these photos were captured in 2.40:1 mode at 150 frames per second since they were much easier to handle.
-The movements they make are really clear to see.
+As a result, the movements they make are apparent to see.

 Image Quality

-Amazingly, unless you truly require the greatest, both 8:1 and 12:1 are excellent choices for the majority of jobs.
-However, in order for your storage to have any hope of keeping up with the G2’s top frame rates, you will need to reduce the aspect ratio to at least 8:1.
+Amazingly, unless you genuinely require the greatest, both 8:1 and 12:1 are excellent choices for most jobs.
+However, for your storage to keep up with the G2’s top frame rates, you will need to reduce the aspect ratio to at least 8:1.

 When compared to the BMPCC 4K, the G2 closely matches it in terms of color.
-The G2 has a somewhat “deeper” color right out of the camera when both are set to record ProRes Extended Video.
+However, the G2 has a somewhat “deeper” color right out of the camera when both are set to record ProRes Extended Video.

 But you have to pay close attention.
-Additionally, the G2 has a somewhat wider dynamic range, which is expected.
-Yet again, close inspection is required.
+Additionally, the G2 has a somewhat more comprehensive dynamic range, which is expected.
+Yet again, immediate inspection is required.
 Therefore, the two cameras get along famously.

 The G2’s maximum ISO setting is ISO3200 since it lacks the dual native ISO of the BMPCC 4K.
 As you could assume, the picture grows noisier after you reach ISO 1600, but not to an unusable extent.

-Although I haven’t altered the film below, Resolve’s noise reduction feature makes it quite simple to remove.
+Although I haven’t altered the film below, Resolve’s noise reduction feature makes removing it quite simple.
 On these tests, including several of the darker, underexposed images I didn’t include, I did not detect any FPN.

 Red clipping has been brought up in the comments.
-I didn’t notice any problems like these with the URSA Mini Pro series (for example on the poppies or bright red kayak).
+However, I didn’t notice any problems like these with the URSA Mini Pro series (for example, on the poppies or bright red kayak).

 It is excellent to know that you can utilize these high frame rates and still get a high-resolution video with little to no artifacts because the resulting 1080p video, even if it is windowed, doesn’t seem to display any aliasing or resolution issues at 300fps.

 Last but not least, the rolling shutter was excellent.
-The screenshot below was captured during the very rapid back-and-forth panning at 25p, and as you can see, the amount of skew on the telegraph pole is really small.
+The screenshot below was captured during the rapid back-and-forth panning at 25p, and as you can see, the skew on the telegraph pole is minimal.

 Blackmagic URSA Mini Pro 4.6K G2 Specifications